daducci/AMICO/python/doc/demos/NODDI_turorial_01.md

-# Tutorial for python-AMICO/NODDI
+# Fitting the NODDI model

-Here you can learn how to run python-AMICO/NODII for sampel dateset.
+Here you can learn how to the NODDI model to a sample dataset.

 ## 1. Prepare dataset

 The sample dataset is available from [NODDI official website](http://mig.cs.ucl.ac.uk/index.php?n=Tutorial.NODDImatlab).

-After unzip, make the directory strucutre as followings:
+After unzip, make the directory structure as follows:

 ```
 └── Study01